llazzaro/chem-fingerprints/docs/index.rst

     --id-tag "ChEBI Name"

-Generating fingerprints with OpenBabel
+Generating fingerprints with Open Babel
 --------------------------------

-If you have the OpenBabel Python library installed then you can use ob2fps to generate fingerprints.
+If you have the Open Babel Python library installed then you can use ob2fps to generate fingerprints.

     ob2fps --id-tag "ChEBI ID" ChEBI_lite.sdf.gz -o ob_chebi.fps